The hierarchical teams pattern

 Implementation

-Section titled “Implementation”Step 1: Get the coordination tool
+Section titled “Implementation”Step 1: Define coordination constraints

 Section titled “Step 2: Create shared resources”Create shared resources that all hierarchy levels can access: